mstechcampus/melodies/README.md

 ## Credits

-This project was created by [Your Name](https://github.com/your-username).
+This project was created by [MS Tech Campus].

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-Special thanks to [Name] for inspiration and guidance throughout the development process.